boutroslab/CRISPRAnalyzeR/README.md

 CRISPRAnalyzeR is based on R Shiny and uses many different R packages and tools which are listed separately.
 For a source code installation, we recommend the use of Ubuntu.

- | Source Code Installation | Docker Container Installation
+Type | Source Code Installation | Docker Container Installation
 ----|---|----
 Operating System|Ubuntu|Any supported OS by Docker CPU|Dual Core (Quad Core recommended)| Dual Core (Quad Core recommended) RAM|8 GB| 8GB
 HDD|512 GB (SSD recommended)| 512 GB (SSD recommended) Additional Software Packages | **See list below!** | All included in container

 ### Licenses